murtaza52/hs-2/README.md

 4) If an url with the same domain name is requested more than twice in 5 secs, then the fetching is throttled - the url is fetched after a delay of 5 secs.

-5) A defdomain function can be defined with a prohibited domain, and all requests to such a domain will be blocked.
+5) A defdomain function can be defined with a prohibited domain, and all requests to such a domain will be blocked. ex http://prohib2.com

 6) lein2 midje results in running of a midje test.